jkomoros/boardgame/TUTORIAL.md

 ## Quickstart servers

+*Note: this tutorial will walk you through real examples to introduce you to the concepts.
+If you want to start creating your own game based on a quick-start example you can modify, feel free to skip ahead to the "Creating your own game" section. *

 The quickest way to get a server running is via the `boardgame-util serve` command.

 The command requires you have the `bower` command installed.
 If not, follow the instructions on `https://bower.io/` to install it.